Michigan Pedestrian Accident Lawyer

 Our experienced Michigan pedestrian accident lawyers can explain what benefits you’re entitled to and who can provide them.
 We can also assist you or your loved ones when it’s time to make the appropriate applications for those benefits and see that they are submitted within the allotted deadlines.
 It’s important to note that if you miss the deadline, you forfeit your right to recovery.

-At Wigod & Falzon, our team is ready to investigate every aspect of your case, from driver behavior to environmental factors, to make sure your pedestrian accident claim reflects the full extent of your damages.
-With experience in pedestrian accident laws all across Michigan, we provide compassionate guidance and relentless advocacy to help you secure fair compensation for your medical bills, lost wages, and pain and suffering, if applicable.
+At Wigod & Falzon, our team is ready to investigate every aspect of your case, from driver behavior to environmental factors, to build a pedestrian accident claim that reflects the full extent of your damages.
+With experience in Michigan pedestrian accident laws, we provide compassionate guidance and relentless advocacy to help you secure fair compensation for your medical bills, lost wages, and pain and suffering, if applicable.

 At Wigod & Falzon, our attorneys have the knowledge, experience, and commitment so you feel confident in your pursuit of justice.
 We are here to support you every step of the way, and we work tirelessly to get you the compensation you deserve so you can move on with your life.
 Contact our legal team today for a consultation.